htartisan/VidCapLib/README.md

 # VidCapLib

+VidCapLib is a branch of OpenPnP Capture.  (https://raw.githubusercontent.com/openpnp)

-VidCapLib is a cross platform video capture library for C with a focus on machine vision.
+It is cross platform native video capture library for C/cpp with a focus on machine vision.
 Its goals are:

 * Native camera access on Windows, Linux and Mac.
 Implemented with DirectShow, V4L2 and AVFoundation respectively.
 * Named device enumeration.